DerDoodler/DataScienceProject/README.md

 ## Project Files

-The repository contains the Python scripts used for data collection, preprocessing, analysis, and visualization, as well as the website files used to present the results.
+The repository contains the Python scripts used for data collection, preprocessing, analysis, and visualization, as well as the website files used to present the results:

-Depending on the project structure, the repository may include:

 - Python scripts for fetching and processing API data
 - analysis scripts for the individual research questions
 - exported visualization files in HTML format
 - website files such as HTML, CSS, and JavaScript
 - documentation files such as this README

-The exact file and folder structure may vary depending on the final project version.

 ## Website